-Plaintiff claims that he was subjected to interference with his mail and mail tampering in October 2010.
-The portion of the form complaint that lists the counts of the cause of action provides no specific facts but refers to a grievance, though no grievance is included with the pleading.
+Plaintiff claims that he was subjected to cruel and unusual treatment on October 1, 2010, when he was assigned to a filthy cell and thereafter was denied access to cleaning supplies.
 Plaintiff states he is pursuing the administrative grievance procedure available to state inmates.
 (Doc.
 1, p.
 5.)